« Previous Page

 The main symptom of gastroesophageal reflux disease (GERD) is an uncomfortable feeling of burning, warmth, heat, or pain just behind the breastbone, a feeling commonly referred to as heartburn.
 Sometimes heartburn can feel like the chest pain of a heart attack.

 After you call 911, the operator may tell you to chew 1 adult-strength or 2 to 4 low-dose aspirin.
 Wait for an ambulance.
 Do not try to drive yourself.

-Call your doctor immediately if
+Call your doctor immediately if you:

 Call your doctor if your GERD symptoms:

-The following health professionals can evaluate
+The following health professionals can evaluate symptoms of GERD:

 If medicines don't help, you may have other tests.
 These may include:

-gastroesophageal reflux disease (GERD) is aimed at:
+Treatment for gastroesophageal reflux disease (GERD) is aimed at: